Framework-R-D/phlex-design/doc/ch_preliminaries/functional_programming.rst

 One drawback to functional programming is that it differs from what many in the HEP community are accustomed to when writing their own physics algorithms.
 Commonly used third-party libraries and computing languages can also make functional programming difficult to use in practice.
 We argue, though, that physicists often think in terms of functional programming when developing the high-level processing steps of a workflow.
-It is not until those processing steps need to be implemented that the functional steps are translated into a different programming paradigm (often *procedural*).
+It is not until those processing steps need to be implemented that the functional steps are often translated into *procedural* ones.

 Phlex aims to restore the functional programming approach as the natural way of expressing the data-processing to be performed.
 By leveraging commonly used processing patterns (see :numref:`ch_preliminaries/functional_programming:Families of Data and higher-order functions` on higher-order functions), we can mitigate any awkwardness due to initial unfamiliarity with functional programming paradigms.